 Experts Weigh In: Buying a Home in Tennessee

 Ralph Perrey is executive director of the Tennessee Housing Development Authority.

-Randy Durham is president of the Tennessee Association of Realtors.
+Randy Durham is past president of the Tennessee Association of Realtors.

 How does Tennessee's housing market compare to what it was like before the bubble?